ydeshayes/platformsh_variables/README.md

 # platformsh_variables

-This module will give you access to the `PLATFORM_ROUTES` environement variable in your front app.
+This module will give you access to the `PLATFORM_ROUTES` environment variable in your front app.

 If you are using `create-react-app-platformsh` >= 1.3.4, this is already built-in.